azat-co/practicalnode/chapter9/chapter9.md

 ![alt](media/image1.png)

-***Figure 9-1.** Browser outputs a message received via WebSocket*
+***Figure 9-1.** Browser outputs a message received via WebSocket*.

-While in the terminal, the Node.js server output is `received: front-end message: ABC`, which is illustrated in Figure 9-2.
+While in the terminal, the Node.js server output is `received: front-end message: ABC`, as is illustrated in Figure 9-2.

 ![alt](media/image2.png)

-***Figure 9-2.** The server outputs the browser message received via WebSocket*
+***Figure 9-2.** The server outputs the browser message received via WebSocket*.

 Native HTML5 WebSocket is an amazing technology.
 However, WebSocket is a protocol and an evolving standard.
 This means that each browser implementation might vary.
 And, of course, if support for older browsers is needed, you should do your research and test.